Investigation underway after crew briefly loses control of container ship, forcing temporary closure of Charleston bridge - KESQ

 “The Ravenel Bridge is shut down in all directions due to a vessel reportedly losing propulsion,” the Charleston Police Department wrote in a post on X.

+The incident comes just over two months after a 213-million-pound cargo vessel leaving the Port of Baltimore slammed into the Francis Scott Key Bridge, collapsing the structure and killing six construction workers.
+The disaster sparked increased scrutiny of bridges across the US that could be at risk of collapse as infrastructure ages and cargo ships continue to grow in size.

-Shortly before the ship lost propulsion, it had been at nearly full throttle, Preston explained.
+Shortly before the ship in Charleston lost propulsion, it had been at nearly full throttle, Preston explained.
 Because of that, the ship proceeded with strong momentum.

 “The pilot on board indicated the vessel lost ability to control the engines and they were stuck nearly full ahead with the vessel making between 14 to 17 knots,” Preston said.